-Building and Fire Inspections
+Building and Fire Prevention

 Reviews, processes, issues, and inspects of building permits to ensure that construction and development complies with the provisions of the adopted International Building Code, the Edgewood Municipal Code, and any relevant State codes.